betheden/hebrew-grammar/content/stem.rst

 ~~~~~~~~~~~~~~~~

 Reciprocal voice means that multiple subjects are in view who are both
-performing the action for another and receiving the action from another.
+performing the verbal action for another and receiving the verbal action from another.
 In English, reciprocal voice is expressed using the phrase "each other"
 as the object of the verb, "They tell each other."
 Reciprocal voice must be distinguished from reflexive voice.
 The phrase
 "They tell themselves" is reflexive: the subject "they" is a unified